clojure/test.check/doc/intro.md

 ```

 You may notice that as you ask for more values, the 'size' of the generated
 values increases.
-As simple-check generates more values, it increases the
+As test.check generates more values, it increases the
 'size' of the generated values.
 This allows tests to fail early, for simple
 values, and only increase the size as the test continues to pass.